wurst-theke/bratwurst/README.md

 of iterations), this step may take some time.
 Note that the algorithm updates the user about the progress in the iterations.

-Several getter functions are available to access the data in the updated `nmf.exp` object:
+Several getter functions are available to access the data in the generated `nmf.exp` object:

 ### `HMatrixList`